Request Engines

 params (dict) – (optional).
 Session params.

-static construct_request_kwargs(method, headers, params, data)
+construct_request_kwargs(method, headers, params, data)

 Constructs kwargs that will be used in all requests to Redmine.